-Production Concept: Definition, History, Features, Examples, and Pros/Cons
+Production Concept – Definition, History, Features, Examples, and Pros/Cons

 The production concept relies on the idea that customers are inclined to choose products that are easily accessible and cost-effective.
 Businesses under this philosophy aim to maximize profits by producing large quantities, benefiting from economies of scale.

-This approach originated during the Industrial Revolution to meet high demands stimulated by a growing population and economic changes.
 The production concept’s core belief is that by increasing production efficiency, a company can offer goods at lower prices, more attracting consumers.

 Although an early marketing concept, it remains relevant in situations where reducing product costs or meeting high demand is crucial.
 It’s especially applicable when labor is affordable and plentiful.